cy6erGn0m/vertx3-lang-kotlin/docs/blogpost.md

 Fortunately there is [vert.x](http://vertx.io/) that helps you build [reactive](http://www.reactivemanifesto.org/) applications.
 With the new [vertx3-lang-kotlin](https://github.com/cy6erGn0m/vertx3-lang-kotlin) and [RxKotlin](https://github.com/ReactiveX/RxKotlin) it becomes even better.
+The main goal of vertx3-lang-kotlin is to priovide Kotlin language bindings and make Kotlin programming with vertx 3 more natural and idiomatic.
+Also a set of vertx3 examples has been ported to Kotlin so you can understand how typical things could be done with Kotlin and vertx3-lang-kotlin.

 # Getting started